 Prior to moving to the UK, Zulfi was Director at the Children’s Museum for Peace and Human Rights in Karachi, Pakistan.
 This was a £4 million project aimed at delivering socially relevant education through a proactive, inclusive and innovative institutional model.

-2019 Finalist, Green Gown Awards in the category ‘Sustainability Champion of the Year – Staff’
+2019 Winner, Green Gown Award in the category ‘Sustainability Champion of the Year – Staff’ (National)

 2019 Runner Up Award for Commitment to Sustainability, Christ Church Students’ Union

 2018 University Teaching Excellence Award – Early Career, CCCU

 2018 Golden Apple Award for Commitment to Sustainability, Christ Church University Students’ Union

 2017 Golden Apple Award for Faculty of Education, Christ Church University Students’ Union